 Banana Bread

-- Preheat the oven to 350 degrees F. Spray three 9 x 5- inch bread loaf pans with cooking spray or line with paper liners.
+- Preheat the oven to 350 degrees F. Spray three 9 x 5-inch bread loaf pans with cooking spray or line with paper liners.
 (This makes cleanup very easy)

-- In a large mixing bowl, using either a stand mixer or an electric hand mixer, cream the butter with the brown sugar and sugar.
-Add the eggs, one at a time, incorporating well.
-Scrape the bottom and sides of the bowl with a rubber spatula occasionally.
-Add the bananas, vanilla extract and sour cream to the mixture and combine.
+- Add vanilla extract and sour cream to the mixture and combine.
 Add the flour, baking soda, baking powder, and salt, stirring to combine.
 Once mixed thoroughly, fold in the pecans.

 - Divide the batter evenly into the prepared baking pans.
 Place the baking pans on a half sheet pan, lined with parchment paper.
+(This helps catch any dropped batter and helps easily rotate pans.)

 Recipe Notes